 Why are Converse Laces Long?
 Also the Solution

-Converse shoelaces are long, so you can tie them in different ways and make sure they stay on your feet comfortably.
+Converse shoelaces are long, so you can tie them differently and ensure they stay on your feet comfortably.
 Also, the extra length lets you be creative and make cool designs with your laces.

 Converse Shoelace Size Chart